Many airlines serve Hong Kong special administrative region, connecting it to destinations globally.

 Immigration at seaports mirrors airport procedures.
 Land transport links are readily available.

-Rental options for personal vehicles are less common for tourists in Hong Kong, but some options exist.
+Options for renting personal vehicles are less common for tourists in Hong Kong, although some options exist.

-Hong Kong possesses great road infrastructure, but traffic is heavy.
+Hong Kong possesses great road infrastructure, but traffic flow is heavy.

 Exploring Hong Kong special administrative region on foot offers unique perspectives.